Are You Overdoing Your (Running) Workouts? Recognize the Signs and Symptoms of Overtraining

 - elevated resting heart rate

-Then we recommend seeing a doctor.
-You shouldn’t take symptoms of fatigue lightly: you are at a much higher risk of injury when your body is exhausted.
+If the symptoms of overexertion and overtraining have not improved despite proper recovery and fascia roller exercises, then we recommend seeing a doctor.
+You shouldn’t take overtraining symptoms or fatigue lightly: you are at a much higher risk of injury when your body is exhausted.
 And an injury can often mean having to take an even longer break from training than squeezing in a short rest day here and there.